Gaming students become gaming teachers

-Two former gaming students at Coventry College are passing the pad to the next generation after making the transition from students to teachers.
+Two former games design learners from Coventry College are passing the pad to the next generation after making the transition from students to teachers.

 Joseph Casey and Karol Marchewka left the College in 2015 and 2014 respectively, and are already teaching young pupils how to make a career for themselves in the gaming industry and its many growing offshoots.